 One Command Alkon customer, Thomas Concrete, was involved in the quick repair of the Atlanta I-85 bridge, which collapsed due to a fire below the bridge.
 The estimate to repair 350 feet of the bridge in each direction was 11 weeks.
 Typical repair would run 24 – 36 months, but time was of the essence.
 Working closely with the project team and GDOT, Thomas Concrete was able to complete the repairs in 42 days working 24 hrs./day for 7 days/week.
 Two and one-half days after the initial meeting of all parties involved, Thomas Concrete was pouring the columns for the bridge.

-Companies that are helping repair bridges can also use Command Alkon’s COMMANDassurance.
-It captures real-time and historical material science data on the concrete properties of a load from the time of loading through placement, slump, temperature, volume, drum rotation, and other information that summarizes the overall workability of the concrete.
+Companies that are helping repair bridges can also use Command Alkon’s concrete telematics system.
+It captures real time and historical material science data on the concrete properties of a load from the time of loading through placement, slump, temperature, volume, drum rotation, and other information that summarizes the overall workability of the concrete.
 These notifications and displays indicate when the load is ready to leave the yard, when it is ready for discharge, how much water was added, and other key factors.
-The result is saved delivery costs for construction professionals and less time spent performing adjustments in transit and conducting tests while at the jobsite.
+The result is saved delivery costs for construction professionals and less time spent performing adjustments in transit and conducting tests while at the job site.